HMS Telegraph (1813)

+HMS Telegraph was built in 1812 in New York as the American letter of marque Vengeance.
+The Royal Navy captured her in 1813 and took her into service as the 14-gun schooner or gunbrig Telegraph.
+Over a period of only about two years she took numerous small prizes and caused the destruction of a French 16-gun brig.
+A gale caused the wrecking of Telegraph in 1817.

 Capture of Vengeance

 On 1 January 1813, the 36-gun fifth-rate 18-pounder frigate captured Vengeance.
 Vengeance was an American letter of marquee schooner of 180 tons and a 15-man crew that had been sailing from New York to Bordeaux with a cargo of cotton, coffee, sugar and indigo.
 Vengeance arrived in Plymouth on 8 January.
 She was closely followed by Hunter, Judathau Upton, master, an American privateer schooner that Phoebe had also captured.
 Hunter had been armed with 14 guns but she thrown 12 overboard during the chase.
 She had a crew of 73 men.

 Prize taking

 Lieutenant Timothy Scriven commissioned Telegraph at Plymouth.
 In British service Telegraph was armed with twelve 12-pounder carronades and had a crew of 60 men.

 On 12 August 1813 she captured the American schooner Ellen & Emeline after a chase of 44 hours that brought the vessels to within 10 miles of Santander.
 Ellen & Emeline carried a cargo of silk for New York and was armed with a single 12-pounder gun on a pivot.
 She was only three hours out of Nantes when Telegraph first sighted her.
 Then on 23 August Telegraph detained and sent in the American schooner Allen & Adelaide, Booth, master, also from Nantes.

 On 12 September Telegraph cut out of Bordeaux four small French vessels: